 This section provides an overview of projects, which are dealing with similar topics and lists already finished ones that provided inputs to this activity.

 Service Design Identification

 The purpose of this chapter is to provide a unique identification of the service design and describe where the service is in terms of the engineering lifecycle.

-The tables below shall be completed.
+The table below shall be completed.